aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-Gets and sets a reference to the worksheet.
+a reference to the worksheet.

 **Returns:**
 java.lang.String